-OFFICE OF THE GOVERNOR – News Release – Governor Ige signs new EIS rules to modernize environmental review processPosted on Jul 30, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Governor Ige signs new EIS rules to modernize environmental review processPosted on Jul 30, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos here

 HONOLULU – Gov. David Ige today signed new rules for the Environmental Impact Statement (EIS) process.
 The new rules will take effect on Aug.
 9, 2019.

 The Office of Environmental Quality Control (OEQC) and State Environmental Council (Council) submitted its final rules to the governor at the beginning of April 2019, after completing a nearly two-year effort to modernize the existing rules.

 The governor set the signing date back in May to give stakeholders sufficient time to prepare for the adoption of the new rules.
 The OEQC publication date for The Environmental Notice on August 8, 2019 will be the last issue under the current rules.
 The August 23, 2019 issue will be the first one under the new rules.

 In developing the new rules, the Council prepared four working drafts and held about 30 public meetings, including nine public hearings with at least one on each island.

 “These rules strike the right balance to ensure public involvement in government decision making and the disclosure of activities that might affect our environment.
 The work done by the volunteers on the Environmental Council and the OEQC staff to build consensus has been impressive,” said Gov. David Ige.